 With a significant uptick in virtual work environments, sourcing and recruiting professionals are looking to attract top talent who expect flexible work options.

 Example: Google announced a flexible work week pilot to kick off in 2021.
-The pilot will allow for in-office “collaboration days” for all personnel and flexible work from home options or office work options for the rest of the week.
+The pilot will allow for in-office “collaboration days” for all employees and flexible work from home options or office work options for the rest of the week.
 We expect Google to set the tone for many other corporations from now on.

 The good news is that these expectations can work in your favor as it grants recruiters a larger talent pool.
 Sourcing candidates worldwide is now an option for businesses who may not have previously opened the doors to global talent.
-The new sourcing process presents your organisation with opportunities to diversify your team and attract the world’s best talent – whether they live in Los Angeles, Tokyo, or London.
+The new sourcing process presents your organization with opportunities to diversify your team and attract the world’s best talent – whether they live in Los Angeles, Tokyo, or London.

-Sourcing involves a strategic process that considers the types of personnel desired and the channels that resonate with your target groups.
+Sourcing involves a strategic process that considers the types of employees desired and the channels that resonate with your target groups.
 The 2020 pandemic reset necessitates that you build out your hybrid work opportunities and clearly define what virtual work means for your company.

-Example: At my company, we know we are a fully remote organisation until summer 2021.
+Example: At my company, we know we are a fully remote organization until summer 2021.
 At that point, we will re-evaluate the situation for a safe return to work.
 We also know that we will have the option to return to the office, as it will not be mandatory at that time.

 You will need to iron these details out before you begin posting and sourcing for open roles.
 These questions will undoubtedly pop up in interviews and phone screens, so it’s best to get ahead of them now.
-It’s also important to outline expectations in job descriptions and company communications to current personnel, so you don’t miss out on attracting or retaining top talent.
+It’s also important to outline expectations in job descriptions and company communications to current employees, so you don’t miss out on attracting or retaining top talent.